Should there be connection problems that do not occur with a direct connection

 Unused wires are left open, i.e. unterminated by the LAN-Priority-Switch.
 PoE or other added-use will not pass.

 Real network switches are meant to dispatch network traffic in an simultaneous fashion onto multiple network participants and likely feature firewall-related functionality as well.
 Setup and administrating these mighty devices requires plenty of knowledge and time and is only worthwhile if we actually want to operate a local network of mid to large dimensions.
-In a home scenario with only two or few more computers, an unmaintained switch would rather introduce new operational risks and potential attack points.
-In fact, a mechanical or electromechanical switching solution would be less comfortable, yet having none of these vulnerabilities.
+In a home scenario with only two or few more computers, an unmaintained switch rather introduces further operational risk and potential attack vectors.
+On the other hand, mechanical or electromechanical switching solutions may be less comfortable, yet having none of these vulnerabilities.

 Relays: Data sheets promise at least 1 million switching cycles under modest load for this type of relay.
 In fact, we got nearly ideal conditions in this application: ethernet signal's voltage shift amount to +/-2.5 V), impedance of the Ethernet transformers is low, providing enough wetting current, and high frequency components up to some tens of MHz will gently fond their gold plated contacts to last forever...

-Instead of the 5-volt version, the respective 6-volt versions of relays could save some further milliamps.
+Instead of the 5-V-relays, the 6-V-versions would save some further milliamps.
 Their operating voltage should be sufficient in many cases.
-On the other hand, if we feel that those "5 volts" in our Master machine is already at the bottom of the tolerance range, we should safely prefer the 5-volts-version of relays.
+On the other hand, if we feel that those "5 Volts" in our Master machine is already at the bottom of the tolerance range, we should safely prefer the 5-V breed.

 These modular connectors...